Artisan fund joins opposition to Universal Music spin-off

 Artisan, which declined to comment on the size of its stake in Vivendi, echoed Bluebell’s argument that the distribution structure was unfavourble to minority shareholders as it was not tax efficient.

-It said it also opposed Vivendi's plan to sell off chunks of UMG ahead of the listing, such as a 10% holding which William Ackman is in talks to acquire via his blank-cheque company Pershing Square Tontine Holdings (PSTH.N).
+It said it also opposed Vivendi’s plan to sell off chunks of UMG ahead of the listing, such as a 10% holding which William Ackman is in talks to acquire via his blank-cheque company Pershing Square Tontine Holdings.

 “Selling off pieces of UMG to other investors in return for cash is a sub-optimal capital allocation decision,” Artisan portfolio manager David Samra said in a statement.